shelltar/acc/README.md

 # Type: Boolean
 # Default: false
 #
-# Implies capacity_sync.
 # This forces Android to report "capacity = (capacity - shutdown _capacity) * 100 / (pause_capacity - shutdown_capacity)", effectively masking capacity limits.
 # It also prevents Android from getting capacity readings below 2%, since some systems shutdown before battery level actually drops to 0%.
 # Use case: Secretly install acc on a relative's device, and enable this, so that they always see the regular 0-100% battery level scale.

-# capacity_sync (cs) #
-#
-# Type: Boolean | String (cs=auto)
-# Default: false
-#
-# Some devices, notably from the Pixel lineup, have a capacity discrepancy issue between Android's battery service and the kernel.
-# capacity_sync forces Android to report the actual battery capacity information provided by the kernel.
-# Besides, it also prevents Android from getting capacity readings below 2%, since some systems shutdown before battery level actually drops to 0%.

 # charging_switch (s) #